 White Tower was the number one stop on my itinerary.
-Once upon a time, White Tower was a really big deal and had over 200 restaurants.
-It was founded in Milwaukee, Wisconsin way back in 1926 and would find its way to Toledo, Ohio three years later.
-They were a major player in the burger game back in the day and White Castle’s main adversary.
+Once upon a time, the White Tower was a huge deal and had over 200 restaurants.
+It was founded in Milwaukee, Wisconsin, way back in 1926 and would find its way to Toledo, Ohio, three years later.
+They were a significant player in the burger game back in the day and White Castle’s main adversary.
 Their tumultuous relationship ended after a court decision found in favor of White Castle’s accusations of unfair competition.

-After leaving Marcela at an antique shop right down the street I set out to explore Toledo.
+After leaving Marcela at an antique shop right down the street, I set out to explore Toledo.
 I remember my friend Titus telling me about the Green Lantern diner.
-It was a Sunday so the Green Lantern was closed.
+Little did I know that on Sundays, the Green Lantern rests.
 I was able to snap a picture of it so you can see how cool it looked.
-It’s been a staple in this community since 1927 and after checking out the menu I felt like I really missed out on something uniquely Toledo.
+It’s been a staple in this community since 1927, and after checking out the menu, I felt like I missed out on something uniquely Toledo.
 I need a Goopie in my life!

 Facebook: Green Lantern Restaurant